Shola-Ayeotan/content-ops-starter/content/pages/home.md

 type: PageLayout
 seo:
   type: Seo
-  metaTitle: Shola Ayeotan - Portfolio
+  metaTitle: Oluwanishola Ayeotan - Portfolio
   metaDescription: This is a portfolio of all my published projects
   addTitleSuffix: false
   socialImage: /images/Shola a.jpg